 As I get further along with unwinding this bundle, I can see what I suspected all along: this is going to be the perfect material!

 I used one half and then part of the other half for my lampshade.
-Here is the pile of the mess after one half was deconstructed.
+Here is the pile of the mess after half of it was deconstructed.

 Fun tidbit: Hubby asked one of the kids what I was doing in the living room, and they said, “making a mess”.
 Ahem…it may be a mess now, but it will be a gorgeous seagrass lampshade in a few minutes!